 Respect, recognition, and belonging.
 According to Michael Stallard, CEO Advisor at Fox Business, these are the first three of Six Needs to Thrive at Work.
 For leaders, inadequate resources or limited time can seem like barriers to hardwiring reward and recognition into our organization culture.
-If we make recognition the reward, as we recommend in this week’s tip, we can efficiently and effectively meet our employees’ critical needs.
+If we make recognition the reward, we can efficiently and effectively meet our employees’ critical needs.

 Our partners in the School District of Menomonee Falls (SDMF) provide an excellent example of making recognition the reward.
 The Superintendent’s weekly newsletter to all staff includes a shout-out section.
 By empowering leaders, teachers, support staff, substitutes, parents, and others to provide their own shout-outs, Superintendent Patricia Greco gathers and disseminates positive recognition for hard-working district employees to the entire SDMF community.

 Here’s a small sample of the Shout-outs from May 2, 2014: